 “Victor” has been seen at several Classic Car shows, AMOC concourse events, featured in Classic Car magazine, and also used by Hackett for their 2020 advertising campaign.
 Although no longer in “original condition” or offering a beautifully aged patina, he still looks like he just rolled off the production line.

-BML 985T has had 4 previous owners, the last one kept it in daily use for 21 years (including log-carrying) and has covered over 124,000 miles.
+BML 985T has had 4 previous owners, the previous one kept it in daily use for 21 years and has now covered over 124,000 miles.

 Victor is still in regular use, and still "work in progress".